Forecast-it/handbook/rituals.md

 ## Demos

 Once a week the product teams have a one hour demo meeting where everyone at Forecast is encouraged to attend.
 At this meeting the product team members take turns showing what has been built during the previous week and explains everyone what, how and why it was built.
-It's also at demo meetings anyone can ask questions about anything that involves the entire company.

 ## Retros

-Once a month we have a retrospective meeting for about one hour.
-At this meeting all Forecasters participate and this is where we reflect on how we're doing, how things are progressing and how we can improve the ways we're working, communicating, making decisions and so on.
+Individual teams have retrospective meeting at their own cadence.
+At this meeting all team members participate and this is where we reflect on how we're doing, how things are progressing and how we can improve the ways we're working, communicating, making decisions and so on.
 As always, it's a friendly setting where everyone is allowed to speak freely about anything.

 ## Regular meetings